 While nearby Thailand gets a ton of buzz internationally because it has a well-developed tourism industry at every end of the spectrum—both high-end and budget, and everything in between—Vietnam deserves a closer look for anyone heading to Southeast Asia.
 This long and skinny country has thousands of miles of coastline, every type of terrain imaginable, and arguably the best food scene in the region (them be fightin’ words for many, but you’d be hard put not to have Vietnam at least in a top three list!).
 The country is firmly on the “banana pancake trail,” which means a plethora of budget options abound and there are no shortage of backpackers north to south, but there’s a lot more to the country than just that.

 Vietnam has truly incredible things happening on in sustainable and responsible tourism.
-Social enterprise as a concept is firmly established in Vietnam, and you can travel the country regularly spending your money at responsible tourism-facing businesses.
+Social enterprise as a concept is firmly established in Vietnam, and you can travel the country while regularly spending your money at responsible tourism-facing businesses.
 Northern Vietnam boasts remarkable ethnic diversity, and the hill tribe groups in the north are actively crafting a vibrant and local tourism industry that funnels money into nearly every remote corner that has a trail pointing in that direction.
 In major cities, an abundance of training restaurants work with underprivileged youth, and elsewhere you’ll find responsible tour companies, cafes, workshops, and more.

 Let’s dive right into the best social enterprises in Vietnam, as well as other actions you can take as a responsible traveler in the region.